anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 - Use Case - what is the target storage use case being covered (large data-centre, small data-centre, standalone cloud, edge etc.)
 - Sterotype - which of defined stereotypes is used
-- Infra / Ctrl / Mgt - is the storage stereotype able to support the: Infrastructure, Control Plane and Management Plane Needs
+- Infra / Ctrl / Mgt - is the storage stereotype able to support the:

+  - Infrastructure - for host computer boot (from either local host storage or PXE),
+  - Control Plane - for cloud infrastructure control (such as OpenStack (RA1) or Kubernetes (RA2) control functions) and
+  - Management Plane Needs - for Infrastructure Automation, Tenant VNF/CNF Orchestration and cloud infrastructure monitoring and assurance
 - Tenant / User - is the storage stereotype able to support Tenant / User Plane needs including: Platform Native, Shared File Storage & Object Storage (as per section - "3.6.3 Storage for Tenant Consumption")